tanmayshankar/RCNN_MDP/README.md

 4. Learning Reward Functions in an Inverse Reinforcement Learning framework from demonstrations, using a QMDP RCNN.

 ### Is that all? ###
-Yes and no. I'm working on an extension to this framework, you can check out https://github.com/tanmayshankar/DeepVectorPolicyFields for more!
+Yes and no. I'm working on two extensions to this framework, you can check them out at https://github.com/tanmayshankar/DeepVectorPolicyFields and https://github.com/tanmayshankar/GraphPlanningNetworks for more!

 ### Can I use this code to pretend I did some research? ###
 Feel free to use my code, but please remember to cite my paper above (and this repository)!